stonerlab/Stoner-PythonCode/doc/UserGuide/datafile.rst

         also offers a **save** method to allow data to be saved in a simple deliminated text way (see Section :ref:`save` for details).
     :py:class:`Stoner.formats.generic.JustNumbersFile`
         This is a subclass of CSVFile dedicated for reading a text file that consists purely of rows of numbers with no header or metadata.
-    :py:class:`Stoner.FileFormats.SPCFile`
+    :py:class:`Stoner.formats.instruments.SPCFile`
         Loads a Raman scan file (.spc format) produced by the Rensihaw and Horiba Raman spectrometers.
 This may also work for other instruments that produce spc files, but has not been extensively tested.
-    :py:class:`Stoner.FileFormats.TDMSFile`
+    :py:class:`Stoner.formats.generic.TDMSFile`
-        Loads a file saved in the National Instruments TDMS format :py:class:`Stoner.FileFormats.QDFile`
+        Loads a file saved in the National Instruments TDMS format :py:class:`Stoner.formats.sinstruments.QDFile`
         Loads data from various Quantum Design instruments, cincluding PPMS, MPMS and  SQUID VSM.
-    :py:class:`Stoner.FileFormats.OVFFile`
+    :py:class:`Stoner.formats.simulations.OVFFile`
         OVF files are output by a variety of micomagnetics simulators.
 The standard was designed for the OOMMF code.
 This class will handle rectangualr mesh files with text or binary formats, versions 1.0 and 2.0

 Classes for Specifc Instruments (Mainly ones owned by the CM Physics Group in Leeds)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    :py:class:`Stoner.FileFormats.VSMFile`
+    :py:class:`Stoner.formats.instruments.VSMFile`
-        The text files produced by the group's Oxford Instruments VSM :py:class:`Stoner.FileFormats.BigBlueFile`
+        The text files produced by the group's Oxford Instruments VSM :py:class:`Stoner.formats.rigs.BigBlueFile`
-        Datafiles produced by VB Code running on the Big Blue cryostat.
-The :py:class:`Stoner.FileFormats.BigBlueFile` version of the :py:meth:`DataFile.load` and :py:class:`DataFile` constructors takes two additional parameters that specify the row on which the column headers will be found and the row on which the data starts.
+        Datafiles were produced by VB Code running on the Big Blue cryostat.
+The :py:class:`Stoner.FileFormats.BigBlueFile` version of the :py:meth:`DataFile.load` and :py:class:`DataFile` constructors takes two additional parameters that specify the row on which the column headers will be found and the row on which the data starts. *This class is now largely obsolete as no new data files have been produced in this format for more than 5 years.*
-    :py:class:`Stoner.FileFormats.XRDFile`
+    :py:class:`Stoner.forms.instruments.XRDFile`
         Loads a scan file produced by Arkengarthdale - the group's Brucker D8 XRD Machine.
-    :py:class:`Stoner.FileFormats.MokeFile`
+    :py:class:`Stoner.formats.rig.MokeFile`
-        Loads a file from Leeds Condensed Matter Physics MOKE system.
+        Loads a file from Leeds Condensed Matter Physics MOKE system in it's old vb6-code.
+Like the BigBlueFile, this format is largely obsolete now.
-    :py:class:`Stoner.FileFormats.FmokeFile`
+    :py:class:`Stoner.formats.rigs.FmokeFile`
         Loads a file from Dan Allwood's Focussed MOKE System in Sheffield.
-    :py:class:`Stoner.FileFormats.LSTemperatureFile`
+    :py:class:`Stoner.forms.instruments.LSTemperatureFile`
         Loads and saves data from Lakeshore inc's .340 Temperature Calibration file format.

 Classes for Instruments at Major Facilities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    :py:class:`Stoner.FileFormats.BNLFile`
+    :py:class:`Stoner.formats.facilities.BNLFile`
         Loads a SPEC file from Brookhaven (so far only tested on u4b files but may well work with other synchrotron data).
 Produces metadata Snumber: Scan number, Stype: Type of scan, Sdatetime: date time stamp for the measurement, Smotor: z motor position.
-    :py:class:`Stoner.FileFormats.OpenGDAFile` Reads an ascii  scan file generated by OpenGDA -- a software suite used for synchrotron such as Diamond.
+    :py:class:`Stoner.formats.facilities.OpenGDAFile` Reads an ascii  scan file generated by OpenGDA -- a software suite used for synchrotron such as Diamond.
-    :py:class:`Stoner.FileFormats.RasorFile`
+    :py:class:`Stoner.formats.facilities.RasorFile`
         Simply an alias for OpenGDAFile used for the RASOR instrument on I10 at Diamond.
-    :py:class:`Stoner.FileFormats.SNSFile`
+    :py:class:`Stoner.formats.facilities.SNSFile`
         Reads the ascii export file format from `QuickNXS <http://sourceforge.net/projects/quicknxs/>`_ the data reduction software used on the BL-4A Beam Line at the SNS in Oak Ridge.
-    :py:class:`Stoner.FileFormats.MDAASCIIFile`
+    :py:class:`Stoner.formats.facilities.MDAASCIIFile`
         This class will read some variants of the output of mda2ascii as used at the APS in Argonne.
+    :py:class:`Stoner.HDF5.SLS_STXMFile`
+        This reads an HDF file from the Swiss Light Source Pollux beam line as a data file (as opposed to an image) :py:class:`Stoner.formats.maximus.MAximusSpectra`
+        This reads a .hdr/.xsp spectra file from the Maximus STXM beamline at Bessy.

 These classes can be used directly to load data from the appropriate format.::

    import Stoner
-   import stoner.FileFormats as SFF d=Stoner.DataFile()
-   d.load('my_data.txt')
-   v=SFF.VSMFIle()
-   v.load('my_VSM_data.fld')
-   c=SFF.CSVFile('data.csv',1,0,',',',')
+   d=Stoner.Data.load("my_data.txt")
+   v=Stoner.Data.load("my_VSM_data.fld", filetype=Stoner.formats.instruments.VSMFile)
+   c=Stoner.Data.load('data.csv',1,0,',',', filetype=Stoner.formats.generic.CSVFile)

 .. note::
-   The load method, like many of the DataFile methods returns a copy of the Datafile object **as well as** modifying the object itself.
-The advantage of this is that it is then possible to chain several methods into one command
+    The :py:meth:`Data.load` is a class method, meaning it creates (and returns) a new instance of the :py:class:`Data` class.
+Most of the methods of :py:class:`Data` objects will return a copy of the modified instance, allowing a several methods to be chained together into a single operation.

-Sometimes you won't know exactly which subclass of :py:class:`DataFile` is the one to use.
-Unfortunately, there is no sure fire way of telling, but :py:meth:`DataFile.load` will try to do the best it can and will try all of the subclasses in memory in turn to see if one will load the file without throwing an error.
+Sometimes you won't know exactly which subclass of :py:class:`Data` is the one to use.
+Unfortunately, there is no sure fire way of telling, but :py:meth:`Data.load` will try to do the best it can and will try all of the subclasses in memory in turn to see if one will load the file without throwing an error.
 If this succeeds then the actual type of file that worked is stored in the metadata of the loaded file.